 White Marble, 98 Le Loi, Hoi An.
 Daily 11am-11pm.

 Opened in April 2018, this lovely, laidback, alfresco terrace bar is secreted up on an outdoor patio on the first level of the cloth market.
 If you didn’t know to look for it, you could easily stroll by and be completely oblivious to its presence.
 From the corner of Bach Dang and Hoang Dieu Streets, look up.
 If you spot the lanterns in the tree and ‘Market Terrace’ sign, you’re there.
 I didn’t get to meet the owners on my last trip, but I’m told it’s ran by a couple of wine distributors, which explains the extensive wine list (around 50!) of super affordable bottles and nine wines by the glass.
 There’s also a decent range of Vietnamese craft beers from the likes of Hanoi’s Furbrew.
 Try their Bia Pho, a spice-infused beer inspired by Vietnam’s noodle soup.
 They also stock the award-winning 7 Bridges, brewed in nearby Danang.
 When you’re ready for a nibble, they do delicious platters of cheeses, charcuterie and baguettes.
 The real highlight of course is the breezy setting amongst the treetops with views onto the lively street and market below and across the old tiled rooftops to Thu Bon River, where there’s always some boating action.
-I’m told the owners are opening a second location, which I’ll investigate on my July trip and report back.
+The owners recently opened a Market Lounge on the opposite terrace, but if there’s a group of you message ahead to book a table.

 Market Bar, Bach Dang and Hoang Dieu Streets, Hoi An.
 Daily 4-11pm.